Andrew Benintendi Player Props: White Sox vs. Royals

-Andrew Benintendi -- .211 average over his past 10 games -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brad Keller on the hill, on May 10 at 7:40 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.243 slugging percentage in past 10 games, including zero homers), battle starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Royals.
+In his last game he had a hitless performance (0-for-3) against the Royals.

 Andrew Benintendi Game Info & Props vs. the Royals